sandhiyasivaselvi/MemoryVerse-ai/README.md

                                                     **Smart Student Portfolio**

 ## About the Project

             MemoryVerse AI is an **AI-powered Digital Identity System** designed to help students organize, manage, and retrieve their academic and professional documents from a single platform.
-The system transforms scattered files such as **certificates**, **resumes**, **project reports**, **internship letters**, and **academic records** into a structured, searchable, and intelligent digital portfolio.
-By leveraging **Artificial Intelligence**, MemoryVerse AI automatically analyzes uploaded documents, extracts relevant skills, generates concise summaries, and categorizes documents into meaningful sections.
+The system transforms scattered files such as certificates, resume, project reports, internship letters, and academic records into a structured, searchable, and intelligent digital portfolio.
+By leveraging Artificial Intelligence, MemoryVerse AI automatically analyzes uploaded documents, extracts relevant skills, generates concise summaries, and categorizes documents into meaningful sections.
 This enables students to maintain a centralized repository of their academic achievements while reducing the effort required to locate important files.